 We went backstage on tour with Al Murray for an exclusive chat with the man behind one of the UK's most loved comedy characters, "The Pub Landlord".
+Al talks about how he accidentally created 'The Pub Landlord', the challenges of corporate events and his pub quiz!
 Watch the interview or read the full transcript below.

-AM: The mad thing about The Pub Landlord is that it is an accident.
-I never came up with it in itself, I never sat down and worked it out, we were in Edinburgh, and it was when I was working with Harry Hill, and we had a gap in the show, and the show was in a bar at the Edinburgh Fringe, and I said “well, why don’t we fill the gap by saying the act, the compere, hasn’t turned up and the barman in this bar has offered to fill in?”
-And he kind of went “yeah, whatever”, and I went on and did that with a couple of ideas and it worked.
-And then I came of stage and started writing these things down, more ideas down, while Harry was on, went back on and did a bit more, that worked and then we had a run in Edinburgh that was like three weeks and by the end of it I had an act.
-And it was completely a complete accident.
+AM: The mad thing about The Pub Landlord is that it was an accident – I never came up with it in itself.
+I never sat down and worked it out.
+We were in Edinburgh and I was working with Harry Hill, and we had a gap in the show.
+The show was in a bar at the Edinburgh Fringe, and I said “well, why don’t we fill the gap by saying the act / the compere, hasn’t turned up and the barman in this bar has offered to fill in?”
+And he kind of went, “yeah, whatever”.
+So I went on and did that with a couple of ideas and it worked.
+And then I came off stage and started writing these things down.
+I wrote more ideas while Harry was on, went back on myself and did a bit more that worked, and then we had a run in Edinburgh that was for three weeks, and by the end of it I had an act.
+It was a complete accident.

 NMP: How far can you push the character’s outrageous attitudes?

-AM: Well, the thing about being in character is everyone knows that when you tackle a topic they know you’re not coming at it at face value, they know you’re coming at it from a different angle.
-Although, of course, people can take what you say at face value, which is always the trap or the tricky bit of doing a character.
-But, what is really good, what you can do with a character, is rather than come on and go “isn’t this attitude awful?” what you do is you show that it’s awful, and you take it and you can drive it in to the ground.
-I had a piece of material the tour before last which was about the idea that kids don’t know the meaning of hard work any more and all that sort of thing, and then that started from that point of view, that premise, and ended up by the end of it proposing that everyone under 18 be building pyramids and being in chains, and all that sort of thing.
-And the audience going “woo” like that because they know that you can start somewhere that sounds relatively kind of anodyne, so kind of sensible, and you can take it somewhere really crazy if you think like that.
+AM: Well, the thing about being in character is everyone knows that when you tackle a topic they know you’re not coming at it at face value – they know you’re coming at it from a different angle.
+Although people can take what you say at face value; which is always the trap or the tricky bit of doing a character.
+But what is really good, what you can do with a character, is rather than come on and go “isn’t this attitude awful?” what you do is you show that it’s awful.
+You take it and you can drive it into the ground.
+I had some material the tour before last, which was about the idea that kids don’t know the meaning of hard work any more.
+So I started from that point of view, that premise, and by the end of it, I ended up proposing that everyone under eighteen be building pyramids and being in chains, and all that sort of thing.
+The audience were going “woo!” because they know that you can start somewhere that sounds relatively kind of anodyne, something kind of sensible, and you can take it somewhere really crazy if you think like that.

 NMP: What are the biggest challenges with corporate bookings?

-AM: Stand-up’s enemy is distraction, right?
-And corporate shows are very often put on in environments where there are multiple distractions, but the thing is, is because you’re basically a guest at a corporate event when you are hosting or you’re appearing, it’s not your show.
-So, it’s the difference between playing a theatre where everyone is coming to see you, or going to an event where they go “now we’ve got someone on who’s going to talk to you”.
-And they’re on a table of 10 people, if you’ve got those banqueting tables, ten people to a table, half of them have got their back to you, so there’s a distraction.
-There’s drink, there’s another distraction.
-There may be people catching up with each other, they haven’t seen in ages, or they’re sat next to someone they don’t want to sit next to, there’s a distraction.
-They’ve got awards they may or may not win that evening, there’s another distraction.
+AM: A stand-up’s enemy is distraction, right?!
+Corporate shows are very often put on in environments where there are multiple distractions.
+Because you’re basically a guest at a corporate event when you are hosting or you’re appearing, it’s not your show.
+It’s the difference between playing a theatre where everyone is coming to see you, and going to an event where they go “…now we’ve got someone on who’s going to talk to you” and they’re on a table of ten people.
+If you’ve got those banqueting tables, ten people to a table, half of them have got their back to you – so there’s a distraction!
+There’s drink – there’s another distraction!
+There may be people catching up with each other, they haven’t seen in ages, or they’re sat next to someone they don’t want to sit next to – there’s a distraction!
+They’ve got awards they may or may not win that evening – there’s another distraction!
 Maybe they’ve just had a bollocking off their boss, it’s not like they are at the theatre to chill out.
-So, you’ve got all these added distractions, they may not particularly care for you in the way that someone who’s bought a ticket to your show does, so there is all these things coming at you, and then you always get the thing where someone goes “whatever you do, don’t have a go at table 11, you are not allowed to speak to table 11.”
-Very often you do that and afterwards table 11 go, well why didn’t you have a go at us?
+So, you’ve got all these added distractions.
+They may not particularly care for you in the way that someone who’s bought a ticket to your show does.
+So there are all of these things coming at you, and then you always get the thing where someone goes “whatever you do, don’t have a go at table eleven… you are not allowed to speak to table eleven!”
+Very often you do that, and afterwards table eleven go, “well why didn’t you have a go at us?!”
 Well, that’s because someone in the middle was covering their arse from getting in to trouble.
-So, what a corporate gig has is all these distractions built in and all these things you have to deal with, and I mean I actually like the challenge of trying to hack through that stuff.
-Even a big room like the Grosvenor Hotel, you know, where there is 1200 people in there just getting them all to listen is a thing in itself, so all that sort of stuff, and I really like the challenge of it, and I really like the thing that the bonus of playing at a corporate is that you go in to a room where everyone basically knows who everyone else is.
-Everyone knows what the pecking order is, so if you go down you get started talking to people, you tap in to that in a way that you never can in a theatre, because no one in a theatre knows anyone else, right?
-You get a different dynamic, so corporates have their swings and roundabouts, lets put it that way.
+A corporate gig has all these distractions built in and all these things you have to deal with.
+I actually like the challenge of trying to hack through that stuff.
+Even a big room like the Grosvenor Hotel, you know, where there are 1,200 people in there – just getting them all to listen is a thing in itself.
+So all that sort of stuff, and I really like the challenge of it.
+I really like that the bonus of playing at a corporate is that you go in to a room where everyone basically knows who everyone else is.
+Everyone knows what the pecking order is; so if you go down and you start talking to people, you tap into that in a way that you never can in a theatre, because no one in a theatre knows anyone else, right?
+You get a different dynamic… so corporates have their swings and roundabouts, let’s put it that way.

 NMP: At corporate events, does being a household name make your job easier?